ddbj/www/_metabobank/metadata-e.md

 : The Email address of each submitter.
 Enter addresses of submitters in each column.
 The Email address is not publicly displayed.

 [Person Affiliation](#Person_Affiliation)<a name="Person_Affiliation"></a>
 : The organization affiliation of each submitter.
+Enter affiliations of submitters in each column.

 [Person Roles](#Person_Roles)<a name="Person_Roles"></a>
 : The role(s) performed by each person.
 Only "submitter" role is permitted.
 Filled by MetaboBank.